Skip to main content

 Curriculum Coordinator of the Portuguese Flagship Program

-Cecília Paiva Ximenes Rodrigues is Associate Professor of Portuguese.
-She holds a Ph.D. in Lusophone Literatures from the University of Massachusetts Amherst.
-Dr. Rodrigues specializes in Contemporary Brazilian Literature.
-Her research interests include prose fiction of the 21st century, narratives of displacement, and the construction of Brazilian national identities.
-She is initiating research that encompasses all Portuguese-speaking countries, including Lusophone women’s writing, ecofeminism, and indigenous literature.
-She is also interested in the teaching of Portuguese as a second language (PLE), specifically through project-based learning.
-Her articles have been published in Hispania, Brasil/Brazil, Luso-Brazilian Review, among other journals.
-Her first book, Além da ruína: articulações da esperança na narrativa de Milton Hatoum (2018), was published by Edições UFC, Brazil.
+I am Associate Professor of Portuguese and Curriculum Coordinator of the federally-funded Portuguese Flagship Program.
+I hold a Ph.D. in Lusophone Literatures from the University of Massachusetts Amherst.
+I specialize in Contemporary Brazilian Culture and Literature.
+My research interests include prose fiction of the 21st century, women’s writing, ecofeminism, Indigenous literature, narratives of displacement, and the construction of Brazilian national identities.
+I am also interested in the teaching of Portuguese as a second language (PLE), specifically through project-based learning.
+My articles have been published in Hispania, Brasil/Brazil, Luso-Brazilian Review, among other journals.
+My book, Além da ruína: articulações da esperança na narrativa de Milton Hatoum (2018), was published by Edições UFC, Brazil.
+I am also the co-founder of the US Chapter of Women of Letters (Mulherio das Letras), a Brazilian women writers’ collective.
+Raízes: Brazilian Women Poets in Translation (Venas Abiertas, 2022) is the collective’s first publication.
+In 2023, I published Itinerários para o silêncio/Pathways to Silence (Aliás, 2023), a bilingual poetry book.

 Research Interests: